dariemcarlosdev/SecureCleanApiWaf/docs/CICD/CICD_PIPELINE_GUIDE.md

-# CI/CD Pipeline Guide - SecureCleanApiWaf
+# CI/CD Pipeline Guide - CleanArchitecture.ApiTemplate

 🤖 Remember: Automation in Action!

 ## 📖 Overview

-This guide documents the complete CI/CD pipeline implementation for SecureCleanApiWaf using GitHub Actions.
+This guide documents the complete CI/CD pipeline implementation for CleanArchitecture.ApiTemplate using GitHub Actions.
 The pipeline automates building, testing, and deploying the application to Azure App Service, ensuring consistent and reliable deployments.

 ---